michaelrsweet/codedoc/DOCUMENTATION.md

 - Support for metadata as used by Jekyll and other web markdown solutions.

-- Support for "@" links which resolve to headings within the documentation.
+- Support for `@` links which resolve to headings within the documentation.

-- Support for "@@" links which resolve to literal names such as functions and types within the documentation.
+- Support for `@@` links which resolve to literal names such as functions and types within the documentation.

+- Support for `#widthNN` in image URLs to scale images to 25, 33, 50, 66, 75,
+  and 100% width.

 - Support for tables as used by the
   [Github Flavored Markdown Spec](https://github.github.com/gfm).